Electromagnetic Clutches and Brakes - Ogura Industrial Corp -

-Holding Brakes Featured Products
+Holding Brakes Products

-SCREEEECH – 10 Things to Look for if Your Brakes are Squeaking?
+SCREEEECH - 10 Things to Look for if Your Brakes are Squeaking

 Spring applied brakes can be used for holding, but some for stopping as well.